stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=useNumericEnumForJson=true`, the JSON converter (`toJSON`) will encode enum values as int, rather than a string literal.

 - With `--ts_proto_opt=initializeFieldsAsUndefined=false`, all optional field initializers will be omitted from the generated base instances.
+This can be useful if you're using Next.js and `getServerSideProps`, see [#492](https://github.com/stephenh/ts-proto/issues/492).
+The default is `true` to ideally get the best v8 performance by avoiding "changing shapes" as fields are incrementally set.

 - With `--ts_proto_opt=disableProto2Optionals=true`, all optional fields on proto2 files will not be set to be optional.
 Please note that this flag is primarily for preserving ts-proto's legacy handling of proto2 files, to avoid breaking changes, and as a result, it is not intended to be used moving forward.